tocco/tocco-client/packages/tocco-ui/README.md

 # Tocco-UI
-This package contains UI elements that can bu used generically in other packages.
+This package contains UI elements that can be used in other packages.